 General information regarding the online admission interview

-The University of Tartu uses different video communication programmes to conduct an online interview (Microsoft Teams, Zoom, Skype, Big Blue Button).
-The admissions committee will notify you, which software programme will be used and when does the interview take place.
+The University of Tartu uses different video communication programs to conduct an online interview (Microsoft Teams, Zoom, Skype).
+The admissions committee will notify you, which software program will be used and when does the interview take place.

 The applicant needs the following for the online interview: